 As with laminated jackets, the amount of protection they offer is also worth considering.
 You want a jacket that offers fantastic abrasion resistance and comes with (or has provision for) shoulder, elbow and back armour at a minimum.

-We have occasionally found that the insulating layers aren’t as effective as dedicated third-party options, and for dealing with rain we prefer to have a waterproof lining bonded to the inside of the outer jacket, but when you find a good three-layer option, it is definitely worth a look.
+We have occasionally found that the insulating layers aren’t as effective as dedicated third-party options, and for dealing with the rain, we prefer to have a waterproof lining bonded to the inside of the outer jacket.
+Still, when you find a good three-layer option, it is definitely worth a look.

 REV’IT!’s Neptune 2 GTX jacket is a great option here.
-It features a Teflon coating on the outer shell as a defense against milder rain, and also has as a detachable waterproof Gore-Tex Paclite liner.
+It features a Teflon coating on the outer shell as a defence against milder rain and also has as a detachable waterproof Gore-Tex Paclite liner.

 Further layers that should be considered to make your ride more comfortable are accessories like neck warmers and gloves.
 Neck warmers need to be tight enough to keep warmth in, and a windproof lining is ideal in colder weather.

 Winter gloves should be lightweight, grippy, water-resistant and well insulated.
 Not a lot to ask for right?
 REV’IT!’s Taurus GTX gloves fit that bill nicely, featuring a Gore-Tex lining.
 When things get particularly chilly, bar muffs or heated grips can be a Godsend.